 And what of the person who posted the allegedly infringing content?
 The DMCA provides them with no protection whatsoever.
 The only benefit they might receive is most copyright holders drop the matter once the party in question removes the offending material.

 The negative aspects of the DMCA became apparent soon after it was signed into law by Bill Clinton in 1998.
 Abuse is the primary problem.

-Individuals, groups and companies use the DMCA takedown provisions as a hammer against anyone posting their content, even if there is a legal basis for doing so.
-Since sites can avoid being sued if they take down the allegedly offending content, they tend to do so even if there is no merit to the infringement claim.
+Individuals, groups, and companies use the DMCA takedown provisions as a hammer against anyone posting their content, even if there is a legal basis for doing so.
+Since copyright holders cannot sue sites if the allegedly offending content is taken down, online businesses tend to do so even if there is no merit to the infringement claim.
 An example can help show how this works.

 I own a forum the covers the political going-ons in the United States.
 The forum conversations get somewhat heated as you might imagine.
 One of the members of the forum, John, starts posting videos on YouTube expressing his political views.
 Another member of my forum with the opposite political leanings, Bob, locates the videos and posts them on my forum along with scathing remarks.

 John blows his top and sends me a copyright infringement notice per the DMCA rules.
 What am I going to do?
 I could be dragged into a copyright lawsuit if I don’t take the content down.
 If I do take it down, I am exempt from being sued.
 You can probably guess what most sites do – they take the content down.

 This scenario plays out over and over online, and it is becoming a real problem.
 Why?
 Most individuals posting content have neither the time nor the monetary resources to fight false DMCA claims.
 In the example above, the use of the videos arguably falls under the “fair use” exemption to copyright law.
 However, Bob is unlikely to pursue such a claim because who wants to spend the time and money doing so?